norcalbiostat/AppliedStatistics_notes/docs/linreg.md

 ```
 Holding height constant, a father who is one year older is expected to have a FEV value 0.03 (0.01, 0.04) liters less than another man (p<.0001).

-Holding height constant, a father who is 1cm taller than another man is expected to have a FEV value of 0.11 (.08, 0.15) liter greater than the other man (p<.0001).
+Holding age constant, a father who is 1cm taller than another man is expected to have a FEV value of 0.11 (.08, 0.15) liter greater than the other man (p<.0001).

 For the model that includes age, the coefficient for height is now 0.11, which is interpreted as the rate of change of FEV1 as a function of height **after adjusting for age**.
 This is also called the **partial regression coefficient** of FEV1 on height after adjusting for age.